kirschbaum/laravel-spark-pages/readme.md

 gulp
 ```

 Finally, add the following route to your routes.php file.
-It MUST be place at the VERY BOTTOM of the file or else the /{slug} route will match every request.
+This route MUST be place at the VERY BOTTOM of the file or else it will match every request and cause problems.

 ~~~
 Route::get('/{slug}', '\Kirschbaum\LaravelSparkPages\PageController@show');